 The following guidelines on clothing are examples and do not cover all situations:

-- Students must be dressed in a manner that is not unhealthy, distracting or offensive to other student and/or staff.
-For this reason no article of clothing, which may reveal the undergarments or that is tight or short-short, is appropriate for school.
+- Students must be dressed in a manner that is not distracting or offensive to other students and/or staff.
 Please remember the following “5 B’s” cannot be revealed on campus: bellies, boxers, bras, breasts, or buttocks.

 - Clothing identified with gangs will not be allowed

-- No pajamas, slippers, lingerie or undergarments (white muscle tees) will be allowed
+- No pajamas (spirit days only), slippers, or lingerie will be allowed

-- In keeping with our “no use” message, no articles of clothing or accessories shall be worn depicting any tobacco, drug or alcohol message; also, no weapons may be displayed on garments
+- No articles of clothing or accessories shall be worn depicting any tobacco, drug or alcohol message; also, no weapons may be displayed on garments

-- Obscene representations and/or words of any kind are not acceptable dress
+- No obscene representations and/or words of any kind

 The administration has the authority to make changes at any time to the dress code based on either safety or health reasons.
-A student wearing inappropriate clothing, as deemed by the administration and/or staff, will be asked to change his/her clothing or he/she will not be allowed to remain on campus.
+A student wearing inappropriate clothing, as deemed by the administration and/or staff, will be asked to change their clothing or their will not be allowed to remain on campus.
 Parents/guardians may be contacted.